sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 - `POST transactions/initiate`

 This endpoint will return a 403 Forbidden response if the user doesn't have permission to initiate transactions.
-Note that users can still transact any existing transactions they've initiated.
+Note that users can still call the `transactions/transition` endpoint, allowing them to transition existing transactions.
+This can be restricted in the client application;
+for example, the web-template prevents users from transitioning existing transactions that are in the inquiry state.

 ## Permissions in the access-control.json asset